openai/miniF2F/README.md

 ### Lean

-Since having one file per statement causes slowness in Lean build, all Lean statements are exceptionally aggregated in two files (`valid.lean` and `test.lean`).
+Since having one file per statement causes slowness in Lean parsing stage, all Lean statements are exceptionally aggregated in two files (`valid.lean` and `test.lean`).
 These files contain a list of the problem statements defined as `theorem`s.
 Optionally, proofs for these statements are provided as well as potential lemmas to support the ground-truth proof.